-- (1) the Audit Committee consists of two independent non-executive directors and the Managing Director.
-The members of the Audit Committee are Messrs Elliott, Foo and Jones; - (2) Mr Jones, the Managing Director is not considered to be an independent director for the reasons given under Recommendation 2.3; - (3) the Audit Committee is chaired by Mr Foo, who is an independent director and not the Chairman of the Board; - (4) the Audit Committee has three members; and - (5) Two meetings of the Committee were held during the financial year ended 30 June 2015.
+- the Audit Committee consists of two independent non-executive directors and an executive director.
+The members of the Audit Committee are Messrs Elliott, Foo and Jones; - (2) Mr Jones, an executive director is not considered to be an independent director for the reasons given under Recommendation 2.3; - (3) the Audit Committee is chaired by Dr Foo, who is an independent director and not the Chairman of the Board; - (4) the Audit Committee has three members; and - (5) Two meetings of the Committee were held during the financial year ended 30 June 2017.
 Further details, including the attendances of members, are provided in the Directors Meetings section of the Directors' Report.